 About my practice

 My treatment approach is client-centered and strengths-based.
 This means that I believe in using strategies that work best for individual clients.
 I also believe that within each system there are strengths and barriers to learning new ways of handling problems.
 I believe that, through practice, we can gain new skills and implement them effectively in our lives.
 I have experience working with children and families as well as individuals who are struggling with issues such as depression, anxiety, trauma, life adjustment issues, mood difficulties, anger, and attention issues.

 - Culturally specific care: LGBTQIA

 - Population specialties: adults and adolescents; individuals who are non-binary or transgender and/or questioning or who are in any stage of transitioning

 - Areas of focus: gender assessment, collaborative problem solving, cognitive behavioral therapy, and acceptance and commitment therapy

 My family is very important to me.
 I spend as much time as possible with my kids, siblings, friends, and parents.
 I also enjoy the outdoors and try to stay physically active.
-Some of my favorite activities are camping, fishing, walking, yoga, snowboarding, traveling, and taking care of my home.
+Some of my favorite activities are camping, fishing, walking, yoga, snowboarding, paddle boarding, traveling, and taking care of my home.